AdobeDocs/analytics-platform.en/help/content-analytics/config/datacollection.md

 ### Trigger to send a Content Analytics event

 To reduce the number of calls leaving the page, Content Analytics collects information but does not send that information immediately.
-Content interaction information is collected and an event containing that information is only send when one of the following triggers occurs:
+Content interaction information is collected and an event containing that information is only sent when one of the following triggers occurs:

 * Web SDK or AppMeasurements sends an event.
 The timestamp of this event is
 * Visibility changes to hidden, for example: